ailrk/markdowndb.macro/README.md

 ```
 Note because the type is exposed at compile time, you need to re-export types you want to use at runtime.
 This is not ideal and if you have a better solution please open a RP.

+##### static mode
+When compiling, a folder with all static files generated from markdowns will be created in `public` folder in your project directory.
+You need to make sure the `public`folder can be accessed from url (e.g in `create-react-app` application `public` is default for hosting static files).`static mode` has exactly the same interface as `runtime mode`, the only difference is when the promise is resolved, it will sent a request to the server and query the given markdown content.

+##### interfaces
 You can query `markdowns` based on following type:
 ```typescript
 export interface MarkdownHeader {